- Glossary

 Weekly salary – salary deduction = prorated salary

-For example:
+For instance:

-If a full-time hourly employee earns $60,000 yearly, working 40 hours a week, they would earn a weekly wage of $1,153.85 and an hourly wage of $28.85.
-If this employee takes 10 hours of unpaid leave during a weekly pay period they would receive a prorated salary of $865.35, a $288.50 deduction from their typical paycheck.
+If a full-time employee earns $60,000 annually and works 40 hours a week, their weekly wage would amount to $1,153.85, with an hourly wage of $28.85.
+If this employee takes 10 hours of unpaid leave, they would receive a prorated salary of $865.35, reflecting a $288.50 deduction from their standard paycheck.

-How To Discuss Prorated Salary With An Employer
+How to Discuss Prorated Salary with an Employer

 -